workalendar/workalendar/CONTRIBUTING.rst

             self.assertIn(date(2014, 4, 21), holidays)  # easter monday
             self.assertIn(date(2014, 6, 2), holidays)  # First MON in June

-of course, if you run the test using the ``make test`` command, this will fail.
+of course, if you run the test using the ``make test`` command, this will fail, since we haven't implemented anything yet.

-With the ``WesternCalendar`` base class you have at least one holiday as a bonus: the New year's day, which is commonly a holiday.
+With the ``WesternCalendar`` base class you have at least one holiday as a
+bonus: the New year's day, which is commonly a holiday.

 Add fixed days
 ##############